altocodenl/cell/vibey.md

 When `tool_request` arrives, a panel shows each unauthorized tool call (name + summarized input).
 Large file payloads are redacted in UI (markdown remains full-fidelity).

-User approves/denies by tool-call ID, optionally sets “Always allow” per tool type, then sends one `PUT /dialog` with parseable `decisions` text (+ optional parseable `authorizations` text), both wrapped in the `əəə ... əəə` sentinel convention.
+User approves/denies by tool-call ID, optionally sets "Always allow" per tool type, then sends one `PUT /dialog` with parseable `decisions` text (+ optional parseable `authorizations` text), both wrapped in the `əəə ... əəə` sentinel convention.
 Server writes decisions/authorizations in markdown and continues.

+#### Diff rendering for `edit_file`

+When an `edit_file` tool call is displayed (pending or decided), the client renders a unified diff of `old_string` → `new_string`:

+- Lines starting with `-` are shown in red (removed).
+- Lines starting with `+` are shown in green (added).
+- Context lines (unchanged) are shown in gray.

+By default, only 3 context lines around each change are visible.
+A "Show full diff" toggle expands to all lines.
+This is purely a client rendering concern - the markdown stores the full `old_string` and `new_string` as-is.

+#### Bootstrapping

+There is no orchestration loop.
+To get the system going, the user starts a single dialog.
+That first agent reads `doc-main.md` and decides what to do - including spawning more agents via the `launch_agent` tool if needed.
+Each spawned agent is a flat, independent dialog that can itself spawn further agents.

 ## TODO